 Physical Activities for Young People With Severe Disabilities will help you provide high-quality physical education for students with cerebral palsy, spina bifida, and other orthopedic impairments that inhibit their ability to function physically.
-Sotcover, 136 pages.
+Softcover, 136 pages.

 This compact book includes: